zed-alpha/shadow-gadgets/README.md

 - #### Lambda

-  `shadowCompat` also has a lambda overload that is exactly like `clippedShadow`'s, except for the name of its scope interface, which itself is otherwise identical.
+  `shadowCompat` also has a lambda overload that is exactly like `clippedShadow`'s except for the name of its scope interface, which itself is otherwise identical.

   ```kotlin